karthikp32/ostep-projects/scheduling-xv6-lottery/README.md

 struct pstat {
-  int inuse[NPROC];   // whether this slot of the process table is in use (1 or 0) int tickets[NPROC]; // the number of tickets this process has int pid[NPROC];     // the PID of each process int ticks[NPROC];   // the number of ticks each process has accumulated };
+  int inuse[NPROC];   // whether this slot of the process table is in use (1 or 0) int tickets[NPROC]; // the number of tickets this process hass int pid[NPROC];     // the PID of each process int ticks[NPROC];   // the number of ticks each process has accumulated };